peter-mount/nre-feeds/darwind3/README.md

 		// The train order at this location (1, 2 or 3).
 0 Means no TrainOrder has been set TrainOrder *TrainOrder `json:"trainOrder,omitempty"`
 	} `json:"forecast"`
+	// The delay in seconds calculated as difference between forecast.time and timetable.time Delay int
 }
 ```